min2ha/ukwa-site/content/target/48104/index.en.md

   "subject": "Brexit"
 }

-# Centre for Business Research: The macro-economic impact of Brexit: using the CBR macro-economic model of the UK economy

 This working paper uses the new CBR macro-economic model of the UK economy to investigate possible futures following the referendum decision to leave the EU.
 Two scenarios are presented.